VariantSync/Vatras/README.md

 If you see an error similar to this one
 ```
 It's dangerous to go alone!
 Take this unicode to see whether your terminal supports it:
-   EPVL: <stdout>: commitAndReleaseBuffer: invalid argument (cannot encode character '\8345')
+   Vatras: <stdout>: commitAndReleaseBuffer: invalid argument (cannot encode character '\8345')
 ```
 there might be a problem with your terminal settings.
 In particular, this error is caused by the Haskell runtime failing to detect UTF-8 support of your terminal.
 This might be caused by your terminal not actually supporting Unicode, or, more likely, misdetection of the Unicode capabilities of your terminal.
-Simply set the environment variable `LC_ALL` to `C.UTF-8` by, for example, running `export LC_ALL=C.UTF-8` before running EPVL, to force Unicode detection.
+Simply set the environment variable `LC_ALL` to `C.UTF-8` by, for example, running `export LC_ALL=C.UTF-8` before running Vatras, to force Unicode detection.

 ### Unexpected or weird symbols